Xiaofei-it/pinoc/README.md

 <img src="docs/pics/pinoc_structure.png" width="1200" height="1000"/>

 When an Android app is built, the Pinoc plugin replaces each Java method in your app with its variant.
-Specifically, after the replacement each method (the original method) is replaced with its variant.
+Specifically, after the replacement of each method (the original method) is replaced with its variant.

 At runtime, when a method is invoked, it is the variant of the original method that is actually invoked.
 The variant is responsible for invoking its original method.